MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/kinesis.md

 ### Limits

-- Producer: 1MB/s or 1000 messages/s at write PER SHARD other we get `ProducerThroughputException`
+- Producer: 1MB/s or 1000 messages/s at write PER SHARD or we get `ProducerThroughputException`
 - Consumer Classic:
     - 2MB at read PER SHARD across all consumers
     - 5 API class per second PER SHARD across all consumers (if 3 different applications are consuming, possibility of throttling)